Spider-Man book series: Spider-Man: Lizard's Rage (1997)

 The Lizard's plans to capture the scientist Dr. Eileen McKay in order to force her to complete his latest formula to help him regrow his arm.
 That same evening Morbius also comes looking for Dr. McKay to help him rid himself of his pseudo-vampiric curse.
 Spider-Man happens to be swinging past, and gets caught up with saving Eileen.
 Seems that Eileen is actually Dr. Michael Morbius' pre-transformation junior lab assistant, nowadays an expert in her own right, hence Connors/Lizard knowing of her work.

 Spider-Man fights Morbius, and Morbius later decides to leave to avoid the daylight.
 Dr. McKay does her own exposition, then Lizard turns up again.
 Spider-Man loses the fight with him, and Lizard gets to drag the chemist off to the sewers.
 Spidey gets knocked out and while unconscious is returned to his apartment.
 Mary Jane helps patch him up a bit.
 Later that night he heads out to search for the Lizard's trail, he again encounters Morbius, who has done some research, and believes he can figure what the Lizard will do next.
-Spider-Man and the Morbius agree to join forces to stop the Lizard.
+Spider-Man and Morbius agree to join forces to stop the Lizard.

 Spider-Man: Warrior's Revenge (1997)

-Written by Neal Barrett, Jr. The plot of the book is that the Super-Skrull is on the loose, looking to kill the sci-fi writer Berkley Whitmore.
+Written by Neal Barrett Jr. The plot of the book is that the Super-Skrull is on the loose, looking to kill the sci-fi writer Berkley Whitmore.
 He attacks the writer just before an awards ceremony.
 Peter Parker is accompanying Joy Mercado as a photographer/writer duo to cover the story.
-It also turns out that Whitmore and Dr. Bruce Banner (aka Hulk) are good friends from way back, and Banner is attending the ceremony, somewhat from the shadows, since Banner is stuck in permanent Hulk mode, but with the mind of Banner.
-His wife Betty Banner and Major Nefertiti Jones also plays a part in the story.
+It also turns out that Whitmore and Dr. Bruce Banner (aka Hulk) are old friends.
+Banner is attending the ceremony in secret, having been trapped in the form of Hulk while retaining his mind.
+His wife Betty Ross and Major Nefertiti Jones also plays a part in the story.

 Doom's Day trilogy

 Spider-Man and the Incredible Hulk: Doom's Day Book One: Rampage (1996)

 Written by Danny Fingeroth and Eric Fein.
-A scientist named Burton Hildebrandt who helped Doom try to create a Hulk several years ago and who survived his early failures has joined Hydra and uses their resources (including those of A.I.M. - Advanced Idea Mechanics) to re-produce the experiment.
+A scientist named Burton Hildebrandt who helped Doom try to create a Hulk several years ago and who survived his early failures has joined Hydra and uses their resources (including those of Advanced Idea Mechanics) to re-produce the experiment.
 Among the civilians tricked into partaking in the experiment is Flash Thompson.
 Hildebrandt also kidnaps Betty Banner (the Hulk's wife) in order to get Hulk to come and be the master for his Hulk photocopy plan.
 The Government agency S.A.F.E. enlist Spider-Man and Black Cat to help stop Hydra/Hildebrandt's plans.
 Hulk joins them as well.